steinea/obsidian-vault/collections/annotations/The Instrument of That Evolution.md

 "All was arranged in such a way that the future as foreseen by the unalterable mathematics of psychohistory would involve their early isolation from the main body of Imperial civilization and their gradual growth into the germs of the Second Galactic Empire" (16)

-"a strong mind, untouched and unmolded except by the manifold disorganizations of the Universe.
+"a strong mind, untouched an unmolded except by the manifold disorganizations of the Universe.
 It writhed in floods and waves" (18)

 "The Cosmos had one of its feature writers compose a weirdie about a world consisting of beings of pure mind---the Second Foundation, you see---who had developed mental force to energies large enough to compete with any known to physical science" (19)